BinaLab/ice-thickness-regression/README.md

 # ice-thickness-regression

+#### Overview
+This code estimates thickness of each ice layer present in a given Snow Radar image.
+The algorithm is based on Fully Convolutional Regression Networks, and assumes a maximum of 27 ice layers to be present in an image.

+The code requires `keras` library.

+#### Python files

 Training: `thickness_regression.py`

 Inference or prediction: `inference.py`

+#### Output

 Plots and models will be saved in the `model_out` folder.
 Outputs will be generated in the `out` folder.